deeppavlov/DeepPavlov/docs/components/faq.rst

 Available Data and Pretrained Models
 ====================================

-You can use pretrained model by links:
+You can use pretrained model on FAQ dataset from school-site: http://www.ftl.name/page/989

 .. code::